freelensapp/freelens-node-pod-menu/README.md

 npm pack
 ```

 The tarball for the extension will be placed in the current directory.
-In FreeLens, navigate to the Extensions list and provide the path to the tarball to be loaded, or drag and drop the extension tarball into the FreeLens window.
+In Freelens, navigate to the Extensions list and provide the path to the tarball to be loaded, or drag and drop the extension tarball into the Freelens window.
 After loading for a moment, the extension should appear in the list of enabled extensions.

 # License